BlasBenito/collinear/README.md

   filtering of numeric predictors based on Variance Inflation Factors.

-These methods are combined in the function `collinear()`, which serves as single entrypoint for most of the functionalities in the package.
+These methods are combined in the function `collinear()`, which serves as single entry point for most of the functionalities in the package.
 The article [How It Works](https://blasbenito.github.io/collinear/articles/how_it_works/how_it_works.html) explains how `collinear()` works in detail.